-North Seattle College offers a vibrant and culturally rich campus experience with more than 20 different nations and countless cultures represented by our student population; and with over 20 clubs and organizations for you to participate in, North is sure to offer something for everyone.
+North Seattle College offers a vibrant and culturally rich campus experience with more than 20 different nations and countless cultures represented by our student population; and with many clubs and organizations for you to participate in, North is sure to offer something for everyone.
 We support, value, and appreciate the diversity of the student body so if you can’t find a club you like, contact us to start your own!

 While on campus, enjoy a tasty latté or meal at North’s favorite student gathering spot, The Grove, located in the Health Sciences and Student Resources Building.